liwt31/NPython/README.md

 # NPython

-(Subset of) Python programming language implemented in Nim, from compiler to the VM.
+(Subset of) Python programming language implemented in Nim, from the compiler to the VM.

 ### Purpose
-Just for fun and practice.
+Fun and practice.
 Learn both Python and Nim.

 ### Status
 Capable of:
-* basic arithmetic calculations (+ - * / // ** % int float)
 * flow control with `if else`, `while` and `for`
 * basic function (closure) defination and call.
 Decorators.
 * builtin print, dir, len, range, tuple, list, dict, exceptions and bunch of other simple helper functions